Sea Turtle Camp Costa Rica

 Can you cater to special diets?

 Yes!
 We know how important it is to stay fueled with healthy meals while exploring and staying active all day.
 Before the trip, we’ll ask about any dietary restrictions or allergies in a questionnaire so we can do our best to accommodate your needs.
 Campers will enjoy three hearty meals a day—plus plenty of snack breaks!
 We’ll also dine at a variety of authentic Costa Rican restaurants for lunches and dinners, with vegetarian and gluten free options always available.
+While Costa Rica is known for its fresh, local cuisine and options aren’t always what picky eaters are used to, we’ll make sure there are simple, familiar foods available so every camper stays well-fed and energized.

 What kind of activities can I expect on this trip?

 The Costa Rica Adventure Program is designed for campers who are eager to embrace adventure and stay active.
 This program includes a variety of exciting activities such as hiking, guided tours, and hands-on conservation work.
 At Laguna Urpiano, we participate in meaningful volunteer efforts, including night beach patrols, beach cleanups, and removing invasive plant species.
-Toward the end of the trip, campers will take on the thrilling challenge of white-water rafting on the Pacuare River, working together as a team to navigate the rapids.
+Toward the end of the trip, campers will take on the exciting adventure of white-water rafting on the Pacuare River, working together as a team to navigate the rapids.
 While this program is active and engaging, we encourage campers to be prepared for physical activities and embrace the adventure!

 Why is Sea Turtle Camp a tech-free experience?